bluecats/bluecats-docs-edge/edge-troubleshooting.md

 <p align="center"><img width="600px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-troubleshooting/View-Logs.png" alt="View Logs"/></p>

 ### Resetting Edge To Default Firmware When Locked Out
-1. Connect edge LAN into your computer with ethernet cable
+1. Connect Edge LAN into your computer with ethernet cable
-2. Unplug edge power
+2. Unplug Edge power
 3. Hold Reset
 4. Plug in power while holding reset.
 Edge will flash some LEDs, and then start blinking red LED.
 Let red LED blink 6 times, then let go of reset.
-You should see the red LED blink fast for 1 sec.
+You should see the red LED blink fast for 1 sec
-5. Disable your wifi, and set your own ip to 192.168.1.2 for your ethernet interface
+5. Disable your WiFi, and set your own ip to 192.168.1.2 for your ethernet interface
 <p align="center"><img width="600px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-troubleshooting/network-settings.jpg" alt="Network Settings"/></p>

 6. Go to 192.168.1.1 in your web browser